0x644BE25/Syrah/Syrah_tutorial.md

 ## 5. What's next?

 Once Syrah completes you'll have a counts file that can be imported into your favorite analysis pipeline, along with the coordinates file that stores bead location data.
-Syrah omits these steps to ensure Syrah has minimal installation requirements.
+Syrah omits these steps to minimize installation requirements.
 Here are brief instructions for a couple of popular options:

 ### Seurat (R)